๐ŸญAmerican Business History

 Family and Medical Leave Act (FMLA) of 1993

-• Guaranteed 12 weeks of unpaid, job-protected leave for childbirth, adoption, or serious health conditions
+• Guaranteed 12 weeks of unpaid, job-protected leave for childbirth, adoption, or serious health conditions affecting the worker or an immediate family member.

-• Required continuation of health benefits during leave, preventing workers from losing coverage during family emergencies
+• Required continuation of health benefits during leave, preventing workers from losing coverage during family emergencies.

-Compare: OSHA vs. ERISA—both protect worker welfare, but through different mechanisms.
+Compare: OSHA vs. ERISA: both protect worker welfare, but through different mechanisms.
 OSHA addresses immediate physical safety during employment; ERISA protects long-term financial security after employment ends.
 Both reflect expanding definitions of employer responsibility.

 Antitrust Foundations: Regulating Market Competition